Regge-Teitelboim analysis of the symmetries of electromagnetic and gravitational fields on asymptotically null spacelike surfaces: Initial data for the hyperbolic hourglass

-is imposed one must demand that it be preserved under Poincar\'e transformations and gauge transformations, proper and improper.
-As it was already noted in the main text the preservation under Lorentz and Gauge transformations is evident, therefore one only needs to be concerned with spacetime translations.
-But in view of the Lorentz invariance, it is sufficient to consider only time translations.
-This requirement leads to a new equation which relates coefficients of the second order in the asymptotic expansion to ones of lower order
+The parity conditions for $N$ and $\bar N$ say that the value of the electromagnetic news vector $h^a$ at $r\rightarrow\infty$ is equal to its value at $r\rightarrow-\infty$, \be{cc1} \Psi^a_{(2)}=h^a(+\infty) - h^a(-\infty)=0, \ee where the subindex $(2)$ is used here to indicate that the condition contains coefficients of order $\O(r^{-2})$ in the expansion of the fields.
+Once this condition is imposed, one must demand that it be preserved under Poincar\'e transformations and gauge transformations, proper and improper.
+Being a vector defined on the sphere at infinity out of gauge invariant quantities, it is evident that $\Psi^a_1=0$ is invariant under Lorentz and gauge transformations.
+One only needs to be concerned with spacetime translations.
+In view of the Lorentz invariance, it is sufficient to consider only time translations, and demand that \be{cc2} \Psi^a_{(3)}\equiv\dot \Psi^a_{(2)} =0. \ee In what follows we will set, for simplicity, $\tau_0=1$.
+Using the equations of motion \eqref{dA-1}, \eqref{dpi-1} with $(\xi^\perp, \xi^i)$ being the components of the time translation Killing vector \eqref{tt}, one finds that the expansion coefficients of the different fields satisfy,